 Analysis of the service age groups of Doncaster East in 2016 compared to City of Manningham shows that there was a higher proportion of people in the younger age groups (0 to 17 years) and a lower proportion of people in the older age groups (60+ years).

-The major differences between the age structure of Doncaster East and City of Manningham were:
+The major difference between the age structure of Doncaster East and City of Manningham is: